Page 7.16 ( 16698)

 --20 hours of approved simulator time under an authorized instructor.

 --250 miles flight along airways or ATC routing.
-Three different approaches in which your final airport must have an instrument approach.
+Three different

 --50 hours must be cross country (over 50 nautical with landing) PIC